-- Completion of a recognized baccalaureate in a discipline appropriate for the Masters degree.
-A higher Diploma is not equivalent to a baccalaureate degree and does not qualify an applicant for admission to Masters programs. - 2.
-A minimum cumulative grade point average of 3.00 on a 4.0 scale, or its established equivalent, in the applicant's baccalaureate degree program. - 3.
-For programs taught in English, a minimum TOEFL score of 550 on the Paper-Based or 79 on the Internet-Based test, or its equivalent in a standardized English language test, such as 6.0 IELTS or another standardized, internationally recognized test approved by the Commission, with the following exceptions: - A native speaker of English who has completed his/her undergraduate education in an English-medium institution and in a country where English is the official language. - An applicant with an undergraduate qualification from an English medium institution who can provide evidence of acquiring a minimum TOEFL score 500 on the Paper-Based test, or its equivalent on another standardized test approved by the Commission, at the time of admission to his/her undergraduate program. - 4.
-Undergraduate equivalency certificate- required for all students who have graduated from an undergraduate program outside the UAE - () For admission in the Master in IT Management & Governance, only applicants holding Engineering / IT / Business related certificates will be considered.
+- Completion of a recognized bachelor's degree in a discipline appropriate for the Master's degree.
+A Higher Diploma is not equivalent to a bachelor's degree and does not qualify an applicant for admission to a Master's programs. - 2.
+A minimum cumulative grade point average of 3.00 on a 4.0 scale, or its established equivalent, in the applicant's bachelor's degree program. - 3.
+A minimum score of 1400 on the English language portion of the EmSAT examination, or its equivalent on other national or internationally-recognized tests that are approved by the CAA, such as TOEFL score of 550 (213 CBT, 79 iBT), or 6.0 IELTS. - 4.
+Undergraduate equivalency certificate- required for all students who have graduated from an undergraduate program outside the UAE.